Meditation: Striking the meditator

 The Buddhist literature has many stories of Enlightenment being attained through disciples being struck by their masters.
-According to T. Griffith Foulk, the encouragement stick was an integral part of the Zen practice:
+T. Griffith Foulk recounts how the encouragement stick was an integral part of the Zen practice when he trained:

 Using a narrative

 Neuroscientist and long-time meditator Richard Davidson has expressed the view that having a narrative can help the maintenance of daily practice.
-For instance he himself prostrates to the teachings, and meditates "not primarily for my benefit, but for the benefit of others".
+For instance, he himself prostrates to the teachings, and meditates "not primarily for my benefit, but for the benefit of others".

+Psychedelics

+Studies suggest the potential of psychedelics, such as psilocybin and DMT, to enhance meditative training.

+Walking Meditation

+Walking meditation is a fundamental technique in Theravāda and Zen traditions.
+It involves walking slowly and mindfully in a straight path or circle, focusing attention on each step, the movement of the feet, the breath, and bodily sensations.
+It is often used in alternation with sitting meditation during retreats and daily practice to integrate mindfulness into bodily movement.

 Meditation traditions

 Origins

 The history of meditation is intimately bound up with the religious context within which it was practiced.
-Rossano has suggested that the emergence of the capacity for focused attention, an element of many methods of meditation, may have contributed to the latest phases of human biological evolution.
+Rossano suggested that the emergence of the capacity for focused attention, an element of many methods of meditation, may have contributed to the latest phases of human biological evolution.
 Some of the earliest references to meditation, as well as proto-Samkhya, are found in the Upanishads of India.
-The earliest clear references to meditation are in the middle Upanishads and the Mahabharata (including the Bhagavad Gita).
-According to Gavin Flood, the earlier Brihadaranyaka Upanishad is describing meditation when it states that "having become calm and concentrated, one perceives the self (ātman) within oneself" (BU 4.4.23).
+According to Wynne, the earliest clear references to meditation are in the middle Upanishads and the Mahabharata (including the Bhagavad Gita).
+According to Gavin Flood, the earlier Brihadaranyaka Upanishad is describing meditation when it states that "Having become calm and concentrated, one perceives the self (Ātman) within oneself" (BU 4.4.23).